revendless/revendless-blogger-gadget/README.md

 # Revendless Blogger Gadget

-Integrates the Revendless JavaScript SDK in Blogs powered by Google Bloggers.
+Integrates the Revendless JavaScript SDK in Blogs powered by Google Blogger.